nhsconnect/gpconnect/pages/appointments/appointments_clinical_scenarios.md

 ## Retrieve a patient's appointments ##

-<i class='fa fa-check'/> As a HealthCare Professional at a HealthCare Organisation I would like to view for a Patient their current/future appointments so that I can arrange their care appropriately.
+<i class='fa fa-check'/> As a HealthCare Professional at a HealthCare Organisation I would like to view for a Patient their future appointments so that I can arrange their care appropriately.

 > 1. When receiving a new referral for a Community team, the team will review other healthcare professionals that are providing care to the patient and look at the schedule of visits being provided by any other teams in order that they don’t arrange visits in a schedule that might clash with, or over-burden the patient.
 > 2. As a Clinician, being able to view all booked and scheduled GP appointments and visits enables me to ensure that I am not duplicating visits, creating appointments or schedules that clash with other appointments,  or over burden my patient by arranging for multiple appointments or visits within too short a period of time.